 The Competition Commission has alleged that the six major fuel companies had been fixing the price of diesel and dividing the market in contravention of the Competition Act.

-Yesterday the commission announced that it had referred a case against Chevron, Engen, Shell, Total, Sasol and BP to the Competition Tribunal for adjudication.
+On Wednesday the commission announced that it had referred a case against Chevron, Engen, Shell, Total, Sasol and BP to the Competition Tribunal for adjudication.
 It also hinted at possible referrals of anti-competitive charges in other product categories in the industry.

 The commission added that the referral to the tribunal followed “wide-ranging investigations by the commission into possible collusive conduct in liquid fuels”.